Great Western’s #90 Decapod

-Originally built for Colorado’s Great Western Railroad, this monster could haul 40 to 50 cars loaded with beets and was rated for 1200 tons on the line!
+Baldwin Locomotive #90 was originally built for Colorado’s Great Western Railroad and could haul 40 to 50 cars loaded with beets!

 At the end of her career with the Great Western Railroad in Colorado, she was eventually purchased by the Strasburg Railroad in 1967.

-The Strasburg Rail Road dates back to 1837, when it was completed, and was a horse drawn railroad until they purchased their first Norris-built 4-2-0 steam locomotive in 1851.
+The Strasburg Rail Road dates back to 1837, when it was completed, and was a horse drawn railroad until they purchased their first Norris-built/strong> 4-2-0 steam locomotive in 1851.